Analysing quantum systems with randomised measurements: Entanglement

 for any operator $X \in \mathcal{H}_d^{\otimes t}$.
 An important observation here is that if we set $\{\ket{\psi_i}\} = \{U_i \ket{0}\}$, then Eq.~(\ref{unitary_tdesign2}) leads to Eq.~(\ref{complex_projective_tdesign2}), i.e.~any unitary $t$-design gives rise to a quantum state $t$-design.
 The converse is not necessarily true, even if a set of unitaries creates a state design via $\{\ket{\psi_i}\} = \{U_i \ket{0}\}$, it does not constitute a unitary design.
 This simply follows from the fact that a relation like $\{\ket{\psi_i}\} = \{U_i \ket{0}\}$ does not determine the $U_i$ in a unique way.

-In order to determine the evaluated expression in an analogy with Eq.~(\ref{complex_projective_tdesign3}), note that the right-hand side in Eq.~(\ref{unitary_tdesign2}) commutes with all unitaries $V^{\otimes t}$ for $V \in \mathcal{U}(d)$, due to the left and right invariance of the Haar measure.
-Then, according to the Schur-Weyl duality, if an operator $A \in \mathcal{H}_d^{\otimes t}$ obeys $\left[A, V^{\otimes t}\right] = 0$ for any $V \in \mathcal{U}(d)$, then $A$ can be written in a linear combination of subsystem permutation operators $W_\pi$ (while the converse statement is also true) \cite{roberts_chaos_2017}.
+In order to find the analog of Eq.~(\ref{complex_projective_tdesign3}), note that the right-hand side in Eq.~(\ref{unitary_tdesign2}) commutes with all unitaries $V^{\otimes t}$ for $V \in \mathcal{U}(d)$, due to the left and right invariance of the Haar measure.
+According to the Schur-Weyl duality, if an operator $A \in \mathcal{H}_d^{\otimes t}$ obeys $\left[A, V^{\otimes t}\right] = 0$ for any $V \in \mathcal{U}(d)$, then $A$ can be written as a linear combination of subsystem permutation operators $W_\pi$ (while the converse statement is also true) \cite{roberts_chaos_2017}.
 Thus, one has

-where each of $x_\pi$ can be found with the help of the so-called Weingarten calculus~\cite{kostenberger_weingarten_2021, collins_weingarten_2021}.
+where each of $x_\pi$ can be found with the help of the so-called Weingarten calculus~\cite{kostenberger_weingarten_2021, collins_weingarten_2022}.
 As an example, we have